 Before discussing the relationship between Jupiter and Saturn in Armstrong’s chart, let’s momentarily pause and for those who were around in 1969, I’d ask that you think back to that time.

 For starters, there was no internet.
-There wasn’t even any kind of digital communication freely used back then, most people spoke on rotary phones with a good portion of the American population sharing “party lines” (if you don’t know what that is, be very very glad you don’t).
-In 1969 the United States didn’t plan on sending an animal into space such as a monkey, they were sending three of their very best men (Armstrong, Aldrin, and Michael Collins) who had passed the rigorous training of becoming astronauts.
-Our country was taking a huge risk by sending human beings to the Moon at that time and I would surmise much of the Moon Landing’s success had to do with Luck being on its side when considering how primitive even basic communication systems were back then.
+There wasn’t even any kind of digital communication used by the general public back then, most people spoke on rotary phones with a good portion of the American population sharing “party lines” (if you don’t know what that is, be very very glad you don’t).
+In 1969 the United States didn’t plan on sending an animal into space such as a monkey, they were sending three of their very best men – Armstrong, Aldrin, and Michael Collins who had passed the rigorous training required for a person to even be called an “astronaut” just in name only.
+The United States was taking a huge risk by sending human beings to the Moon at that time and I would surmise much of the Moon Landing’s success had to do with Luck being on its side when considering how primitive even basic communication systems were back then.
 All of this is indicated in Neil Armstrong’s birth chart.

 Saturn, the planet of structure, namely of the structure of the Apollo 11 space craft, but also of hardship and limitations is placed in its own sign of Capricorn in the 8th House of Death and Transformational Change and is in near exact opposition to the planet of blessings, Jupiter placed in the Moon ruled sign of Cancer in the 2nd House of tangible assets.

-Seeing that planetary interaction made me realize just how risky the Apollo 11 Moon Landing was at that time, where the men who bravely accepted that challenge must have known there was probably a 50/50 chance they could very well never return back to Earth upon leaving it.
+Seeing that planetary interaction made me realize just how risky the Apollo 11 Moon Landing was at that time, where the men who bravely accepted that challenge must have known there was probably a 50/50 chance they could very well never return back to Earth once they left it.

-The Individual’s Life Purpose Heralding the Commencement of the Age of Aquarius
+The Individual’s Life Purpose Heralding the Age of Aquarius has begun

 Neil Armstrong’s North Node at the time of his birth was in Aries in the 11th House.
 Aries is the first sign of the Zodiac and is known as the “sign of firsts” with Aries energy being pioneering and trail blazing in essence.
 The 11th House is the House of the Masses that deals with anything Futuristic as well as Technology at large and is naturally ruled by the sign whose Age we currently are living in – Aquarius.